Lakshyaa1/EEGAnalyzer/README.md

 1. Which firmware version + recorder script you used.
 2. Reproduction steps and error messages (include Serial Monitor output if relevant).
 3. Expected vs. actual behavior.
+4. If testing against clinical data, which dataset and what results you observed.

-Code improvements (especially around filtering robustness, edge-case handling, or new visualization modes) are welcome.
+Code improvements (especially around filtering robustness, edge-case handling, artifact rejection, or new visualization modes) are welcome.

 ---

 ## License

-[Specify your license here, e.g., MIT, GPL-3.0, etc.]
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
 ---

 ## Acknowledgments